 You will have been assigned an individual supervisor, with whom you will have a short, introductory meeting in Induction Week.
 During this meeting you and your supervisor should discuss your needs, expectations and ways of working and what your responsibilities are.
+You might also want to discuss your thesis topic ideas and option course choices with them, as you will need to sign up to your Hilary term options by the end of week 1/early week 2.

-After this initial meeting, you will be expected to meet regularly with your supervisor on a one-to-one basis to discuss your progress, programme of study, research interests and formative essays.
+After this initial meeting, you will be expected to meet regularly with your supervisor to discuss your progress, programme of study, research interests and formative essays.
 These meetings may be scheduled in advance for the whole term.
+The recommended supervision programme for Michaelmas is: